Rasfuranku/customer_notes/README.md

 npm install
 ```
 3) You need to install MongoDB database and also start the server of MongoDB
-4) Go to the project folder >> config >> DB.js file and change the URI according to your database connection and credentials.
+4) The configuration data for the host and the database are in server/config
+5) To start the application yo should type the following commando

 ```
-npm start
+npm run start-client
 ```
-5) webpack development server will start at: http://localhost:3000
+5) webpack development server will start at: http://localhost:4000
 6) You also need to start the NodeJS server by typing following command.

 ```
-nodemon server
+npm run start-server
 ```